atharv-y/atharv-y/README.md

 - 👋 Hi, I’m Atharv
-- 👀 I’m interested in Data Science and AI/ML
+- 👀 I’m a Data Science enthusiast
 - 📫 How to reach out to me @atharvyande33@gmail.com

 <!---